Waking Up Dizzy: Causes, Symptoms, and Treatment

 Symptoms of Waking Up Dizzy

-Waking up dizzy can be a bit scary.
-It can feel like the room is spinning and you might have some other symptoms too, such as:
+Waking up feeling dizzy can be scary.
+It might feel like the room is spinning, and you could have other symptoms such as:

 Lightheadedness